DreamEcho100/lognmaze/data/articles/mazen-mohamed/1- Basic guide to JSONB in PostgreSQL.md

 )
 ```

 Returns target with new_value inserted.
-If target section designated by path is in a `JSONB` array, new_value will be inserted before target or after if insert_after is true (default is false).
-If the target section designated by path is in `JSONB` object, new_value will be inserted only if the target does not exist.
-As with the path oriented operators, negative integers appear in path counter from the end of `JSON` arrays.
+If the target section designated by path is in a **JSONB** array, a new_value will be inserted before target or after if insert_after is true (default is false).
+If the target section designated by path is in the **JSONB** object, a new_value will be inserted only if the target does not exist.
+As with the path-oriented operators, negative integers appear in the path counter from the end of **JSON** arrays.

 ```sql
 UPDATE user_profile